 Try to Play Fast Game With Them

-However, there are still anti-spin players who exist in the table tennis arena and you better having yourself well-prepared when you meet with this type of player in a tournament.
+There is a significant percentage of players who think that anti-spin rubbers should be banned.
+However, there are still anti-spin players who exist in the table tennis world and it is best to be well-prepared in the event that you meet these types of players in a tournament.

 Here is an interesting match Liu Shiwen vs Amelie Solja.
-Check how a top professional player like Liu struggles against a good anti-spin player.
+Check out how a top professional player like Liu struggles against a good anti-spin player.
 She won the match eventually, but some of her shots were ridiculously on the net or even 1 meter out from the edge of the table.